AndreaPrestia/Felis/README.md

 **Configuration**

-Just add this part in appsettings.json .
-This tells to the client which Felis router subscribe.
-It also must contains the client instance informations as service.
+Just add this part in appsettings.json.

 ```
  "FelisClient": {
     "RouterEndpoint": "https://localhost:7103",
     "Service": {
-      	"Id": "00000000-0000-0000-0000-000000000000",
       	"Name": "name",
       	"Host": "host",
       	"IsPublic": true
      }
   }
 ```
+The configuration is composed of:

+- RouterEndpoint, representing the endpoint where the client must subscribe.
+It's the router.
+- Service, the object representing the service descriptor of the Felis client.
+  	- Name , the service name.
+  	- Host, the host of the service instance.
+  	- IsPublic, says, to the router , if this server istance can be reached and discovered by other services connected to felis router.

 **Program.cs**

 For ASP NET core application add: